 If at any time you need to know which app or Window has focus, press Caps lock + T to read the title of the window that has focus.
 To read the title and contents of the window that has focus, press Caps lock + W.

 Quickly explore content with scan mode

 When you open an app or webpage, get a quick overview using scan mode, a reading and navigation mode in Narrator.
 To turn on scan mode, press Caps lock + Spacebar.
 Then use the following commands to move by heading, landmark, or link.

 |Press this key||To do this|

 |H or Shift + H||Move to the next or previous heading|

 |D or Shift + D||Move to the next or previous landmark|

-To read content in more detail, use Up arrow key and the Down arrow key to move to the next or previous line of text.
-Alternatively, press Caps lock + M and Narrator will begin reading continuously from your current location.
+To read content in more detail, use Up arrow key and the Down arrow key to move to the next or previous paragraph of text.
+Or, press Caps lock + R and Narrator will begin reading continuously from your current location.

 For more info on reading text, see Chapter 4: Reading text.